Do Go On - 194 - Race Around The World with Nellie Bly (and other adventures)

 Exactly.

-If that's what you want to write about, dream job.
+If that's what you want to write about,

 Sick.

-But she's like, I'm bored by this.
+I'm bored by this.

-Like that, that snooty guy from Fraser.
+Like that snooty guy from Fraser.

 Remember him?